Neodelf/lecter/README.md

 ## :rocket: Solution
 The main purpose of that gem is **to help developers to understand which code executes** by request.<br>

-Gem's work can been compared with visiting a doctor.
+Gem's work can been compared with visiting a doctor:
 You give sympthomes of your disease and **receive diagnosis**.<br>
 You give parameters of request and **receive executable code**.